whisthq/whist/frontend/core-ts/README.md

 It's important to note that development in this repository works a little differently than the rest of the Whist organization.
 In `core-ts`, we try and follow standard practices for `npm` package development.
 This means that we do not have `dev` and `staging` branches, and PRs are merged directly into `prod`.
 This means that every push will trigger a new `npm` package release with an updated version number.

-If you have `core-ts` as a dependency in another `fractal` repository, you should "pin" your dependency version.
-This means your `package.json` dependencies should contain `@fractal/core-ts: 1.0.1`, not `@fractal/core-ts: ^1.0.1`.
-Install a specific version with `yarn add @fractal/core-ts@1.0.1`, after following the authentication instructions below.
+If you have `core-ts` as a dependency in another `whist` repository, you should "pin" your dependency version.
+This means your `package.json` dependencies should contain `@whist/core-ts: 1.0.1`, not `@whist/core-ts: ^1.0.1`.
+Install a specific version with `yarn add @whist/core-ts@1.0.1`, after following the authentication instructions below.

 ## Development Workflow